plasne/SAP-receiver-func/README.md

 -   **FOLDER_FORMAT**: See the Partitioning section below, ex.
 "YYYYMMDDTHHmmss".
 -   **FILES_PER_MESSAGE**: The number of filenames to pack into a queue message, ex.
 "10".
 This will determine the number of files that will be processed by an instance of Processor.

-In the host.json file, you can control how the Processor function reads from the queue
+In the host.json file, you can control how the Processor function reads from the queue:

 ```json
 {